 Research nationally is slim but growing.
 Electrical technician, David Miles of Table View said EHS is increasing at an alarming rate.
 Referring to a study by Hallberg and Oberfeld (2006), half of the population is likely to be electrically hypersensitive by 2017.

 James Lech of Edgemead is studying international radiation exposure guidelines of Cape Town through Rhodes University.
 He said many studies have examined the potential health effects of non-ionising radiation from radar, microwave ovens, cellphones, and other sources but there is no evidence that it increases cancer risk.
 “The only biological effect of radiofrequency energy is heating,” he said, adding that microwave ovens heating food are examples of this effect and cellphone use causes heating to the ear or head.
+[Note the later correction to this statement not made by Lech and apology from the editor below]

 Medical anthropologist at the University of Cape Town’s Paediatric Intensive Care Unit, Dr Lauraine Vivian, and her family have suffered EHS for over five years.
 She said Dr Gardner’s sense of suffering with EHS is the best indicator of his sensitivity.
 “He is not the first medical person in South Africa to suffer but it’s more difficult for a MBChB graduate because they want to stick to science and evidence and believe that their symptoms may be psychosomatic or psychological.
 This is how the International Commission on Non- Ionising Radiation Protection (ICNIRP) and World Health Organisation have categorised the condition,” she said.